Coronavirus Massachusetts District Court – 2021 Update

 If you win, your case gets completely tossed out, like it never happened.
 That is the best kind of win.
 It essentially means that there was never a criminal charge against you.
 If we as your lawyers can help you get that result, that’s the absolute best you can do.

-Mostly, we will make sure the case is completely prepared to consider and answer any questions that the Magistrate might have, and preemptively eliminate any possible reason he might not want to dismiss the case.
+Mostly, we will make sure the case is completely prepared, and we can answer any questions that the Magistrate might have.
+We want to preemptively eliminate any possible reason he might not want to dismiss the case, and make it EASY to conclude that there is no need for any charge to go forward.

 Also, an attorney can change strategies on the fly in the middle of the if a certain appeal or argument might not be working, and the clerk isn’t buying it.

-An attorney is there to explore every conceivable angle, appeal and opportunity to get the Clerk to say the magic word, “Dismissed.”
+We are there to explore every conceivable angle, appeal, and opportunity to get the Clerk to say the magic word, “Dismissed.”

 The rules of evidence are very loose at a clerk’s hearing, but I can guide you through it easily if you pay attention to my cues.